 One of the best ways to celebrate retirement is with a retirement party.
-Retirement is a huge milestone and a great reason to celebrate.
-Throw a party for yourself, get a friend to do it for you.
-Celebrate a friend or family member with the best party planning ever!
+Retirement is a huge milestone and a great occasion to commemorate.
+Even if you and your colleagues have been working remotely, you should still salute a retirement.
+Throw a party for yourself or get a friend to do it for you.
+Plan to celebrate a friend or family member with the best party ever.

 Retirement Party Invitations: Who to Invite and How